 • Finally, subscribers that are participants in the Portico archiving program may use Portico to access the subscribed journals, again limited to the subscribed years.
 Note that titles to which the subscriber had access via a Subject or Freedom Collection do not have archival entitlements.

-The Interlibrary Loan Policy for electronic journals is included in each institution’s agreement with Elsevier for ScienceDirect.
-In short, the provision allows and provides for the use of electronic journal articles as a source for the fulfillment of Interlibrary Loan (ILL) requests with some provisions.
+The Interlibrary Loan Policy for electronic journals and books is included in each publicly funded institutional ScienceDirect subscription agreement.
+In short, the provision allows and provides for the use of electronic journal articles and book chapters as a source for the fulfillment of Interlibrary Loan (ILL) requests with some stipulations.

 Interlibrary Loan Conditions

-This grant applies only to journals published by Elsevier.
-Other publishers have different conditions or may not permit interlibrary loans.
-The licensor grants the subscriber the right to use articles from subscribed content in the case of ScienceDirect as source material for interlibrary loans subject to the following conditions:
+This grant applies only to journals and books published by Elsevier.
+Other publishers may have different conditions or may not permit interlibrary loans.
+Elsevier grants the subscriber the right to use articles and book chapters from subscribed content in the case of ScienceDirect as source material for interlibrary loans subject to the following conditions:

 • The ILL request comes from an academic or other non-commercial, non-corporate research library located in the same country as the subscriber.

-• The requested article is printed by the subscriber mailed, faxed or transmitted by Ariel (or a similar ILL system) to the requesting library.
-For libraries in the U.S. complying with the CONTU guidelines, it is not necessary to first print the article and then scan it for electronic transmission.
+• The requested article or book chapter is printed by the subscriber mailed, faxed or transmitted by Ariel (or a similar ILL system) to the requesting library.
+For libraries in the U.S. complying with the CONTU guidelines, it is not necessary to first print the article or book chapter and then scan it for electronic transmission.

 A Note on National Boundaries

-Interlibrary loan and document delivery activities, and the legal basis for such activities, vary from country to country.
+Interlibrary loan, and the legal basis for such activities, may vary from country to country.
 As an international publisher, Elsevier has worked hard to establish an international level playing field, where all libraries can provide documents to libraries on the same terms and conditions.
 Those terms are intended to support domestic ILL.
-They are also intended to reign in those libraries who have abused ILL and provide what is more accurately described as document delivery to anyone anywhere in the world in the name of ILL.
+They are also intended to rein in those libraries who have abused ILL and provide what is more accurately described as document delivery to anyone anywhere in the world in the name of ILL.

 In the US, ILL operates within the CONTU guidelines, which provide a balance between free ILL and payments to publishers.
 The responsibility for adhering to CONTU rests with the requesting, not the fulfilling, library.
 Requesting libraries located outside of the US are not part of the CONTU agreement and have no restriction on the number of copies requested on a free (no royalty) basis.
 That is not a level playing field.